On quantum large sieve inequalities and operator recovery from incomplete information: Preliminaries

 \subsection{Quantum harmonic analysis and mixed-state localization operators}

 On several occasions in this paper we will encounter convolutions between operators, and between operators and functions.
 These are the central objects of the quantum harmonic analysis framework, first studied by Werner \cite{Werner}.
+The subject has attracted substantial interest in recent years; see, for example,~\cite{halvdansson2023quantum,Fulsche,QHABall,AffineQHA,LieQHA,luef2018convolutions}.
 We recall the basic notions here.
 For details and connections to time-frequency analysis we refer to \cite{Bible2}.

 For $z\in\R^{2d}$ and $T\in \mathcal{B}(L^2(\R^d))$ we define the \emph{translation of an operator} $T$ by

 and the \emph{involution of an operator} $T$ via

 where $P$ is the parity operator $Pf(t)=f(-t).$ For future reference, we note that The latter property follows directly from the simple observations that $P\pi(z)=\pi(-z)P$ and $\pi(z)^\ast P=P\pi(-z)^\ast$.
 The \emph{convolution of two operators} $S,T\in \mathcal{S}^1$ is the function $S\star T\in L^1(\R^{2d})$ defined as